10 – Buddy

 Our Top 10 Top 10 Frank Marino & Mahogany Rush Songs list takes a listen to one of classic rock’s greatest guitar players and rock bands of all time.
-They are also one of the most underrated, and have clearly not received the credit or fame they deserve in the record of classic rock history.
-While we repeatedly write articles about groups like Led Zeppelin, Black Sabbath, Jimi Hendrix and all the other stalwarts of rock, we have definitely not paid enough attention to Frank Marino.
-In high school back in the 1970s, I remember all my guitar player friends who would always rave about Frank Marino and also Robin Trower.
-Yet, the group never had any big time hits and for that reason there were many music fans who knew little about them, But of course there were also hundreds of thousands who were aware of the rock god guitar playing of Frank Marino especially after his performance at California Jam II in 1978.
+They are also one of the most underrated and have not received the credit or fame they deserve in classic rock history.
+While we repeatedly write articles about groups like Led Zeppelin, Black Sabbath, Jimi Hendrix, and all the other rock stalwarts, we have not paid enough attention to Frank Marino.
+In high school in the 1970s, I remember all my guitar player friends who constantly raved about Frank Marino and Robin Trower.
+Yet, the group never had any big-time hits, and for that reason, many music fans knew little about them.
+Still, of course, hundreds of thousands were aware of the rock god guitar playing of Frank Marino, especially after his performance at California Jam II in 1978.

-Our Frank Marino & Mahogany Rush songs list will take selections from the years when the band was just called Mahogany Rush as well as the later years when they were called Frank Marino & Mahogany Rush.
+Our Frank Marino & Mahogany Rush songs list will take selections from the years when the band was just called Mahogany Rush and the later years when they were called Frank Marino & Mahogany Rush.
 It will also pick from some of Frank Marino’s solo albums.

 # 10 – Buddy

 Want to hear the connection between Frank Marino and Jimi Hendrix?
 All you have to do is listen to this tender song written by Frank Marino about Jimi Hendrix.
 The music of Jimi Hendrix would resonate forever in the art of Frank Marino.
 This magical song, entitled “Buddy,” was released on the debut album by Mahogany Rush in 1972.
 A year after Jimi Hendrix had passed away.